RaijmakersH/az900-labs/Instructions/Walkthroughs/02-Create a Web App.md

     ![Screenshot of the Welcome to Azure Container Instance page.](../images/0802.png)

 5. Switch back to the **Overview** blade of your web app and scroll down.
-You will notice several charts tracking Data In/Out and Requests.
+Under the **Monitoring** tab you will notice several charts tracking Data In/Out and Requests.
 If you repeat step 4 a few times, you should be able to see corresponding telemetry being displayed in these charts.
 This includes number of requests and average response time.

 **Note**: To avoid additional costs, you can optionally remove this resource group.
 Search for resource groups, click your resource group, and then click **Delete resource group**.
 Verify the name of the resource group and then click **Delete**.
 Monitor the **Notifications** to see how the delete is proceeding.